 Always add a comment.

 I always add this recommendation because it’s the most important one.
 All actions should have comments describing what they do.
-I recommend also having scopes to compartmentalize the actions so that it’s easier to understand what a Flow is doing.
+I recommend also having scopes to classify the actions so that it’s easier to understand what a Flow is doing.

 Use them wisely but use them.